702573N/Obsidian-Tasks-Calendar/README.md

     # Supported on all calendar views
     # The tasks with a start-date and a due-date are not displayed on all days between them.

+    options: "noWeekNr"
+    # Supported only on month view
+    # Hide the week number in the first cell of each week

     options: "vertical"
     options: "horizontal"
     # Supported only on week view